 run: |

-calor analyze ./src --format sarif --output calor-analysis.sarif
+calor assess ./src --format sarif --output calor-analysis.sarif

 - name: Upload SARIF